ProfessorGram/updated/README.md

 Installation
 ------------
-Install this module using the official Backdrop CMS instructions located at:
+Install this module using the official Backdrop CMS module installation instructions, which are located at:
 https://docs.backdropcms.org/documentation/extend-with-modules

 Documentation
 -------------
-Additional documentation is in the Wiki located at:
+Additional documentation for this module is available in its Wiki, which is located at:
 https://github.com/backdrop-contrib/updated/wiki/Documentation

 Issues
 ------
-Bugs and Feature Requests should be reported in the Issue Queue:
+Bugs and Feature Requests should be reported in this module's Issue Queue, which is located at: https://github.com/backdrop-contrib/updated/issues
-https://github.com/backdrop-contrib/updated/issues

 Current Maintainers
 -------------------
 - [Jennifer Lampton](https://github.com/jenlampton)
 - [Professor Graham Leach](https://github.com/professorGram)

 Credits
 -------
 - Originally Sponsored by [ChinaFile](http://chinafile.com/)
 - Originally written for Drupal by [Jeneration Web Development](http://www.jenerationweb.com/) ([Jennifer Lampton](https://github.com/jenlampton))
 - Ported to Backdrop CMS by [Professor Graham Leach](https://github.com/professorGram)

 License
 -------